Add to Google

 Tamizhians constitute the finest men and women India have to offer.
 However, they have maintained vestiges of cruelty more sinister than the practice of Sati in the matter of female foeticide and infanticide.

-It is quite possible that the practice of female dowry arose as a result of reduction in the number of men in India due to constant warring and the genetic robustness of the female fetus.
+It is quite possible that the practice of female dowry arose as a result of reduction in the number of men in India due to constant migration in search of work and the genetic robustness of the female fetus.
 Historically, in the absence of genetic testing, infanticide was the only available option for discarding the female child.
 This heinous practice continues today in Tamil Nadu where families cannot afford an illegal ultrasound test.
 Affluent Tamilians can afford illegal test to determine the sex of the baby and discard it.
 Thus the act of having a family gets reduced to an economic activity instead of a union of two souls.

 As India becomes a stable country and males do not get consumed to hateful acts by fellow humans, the number of males have gone up.
 However, the practice of dowry remains stronger than ever.
 The families that commit female foeticide love their living daughters, however that passion is not extended to the fetus.
 This is already causing an alarming drop in the gender ratios.